 Kintetsu Nara Station is the closest station to Nara Park , just a short 5-minute walk from the exit.
 Alternatively, JR Nara Station is around a 20-minute walk from the park.
-Both stations are easily accessible from Kyoto and Osaka.

-On the final day, the divine water is mixed with water from another pot that has been constantly added to at the festival for over 1200 years.
-This mixture of special waters is then preserved.
+On the final day, the divine water is mixed with water from another pot that has been replenished at the festival for over 1,200 years.
+This mixture of special waters is then saved for the next year.

-It is said that following the completion of the festival, spring has officially arrived and the cherry blossoms will start to bloom.
+Following the completion of the festival, it's said that spring has officially arrived and the cherry blossoms will start to bloom.

-Every evening during the Omizutori festivl period, you can witness the fiery Otaimatsu Festival.
+Every evening during the Omizutori festival period, you can witness the fiery Otaimatsu Festival.
 Young ascetics run back and forth along the temple's balcony, carrying huge pine torches.
-The constant movement and whipping around causes sparks to scatter upon the crowd below, and it is said that people who get showered with these sparks will be granted protection from evil spirits.
+The constant movement and whipping around causes sparks to scatter upon the crowd below.
+These sparks are said to grant protection from evil spirits.